cesarvr/blog/content/post/istio-2.md

 ### Pod

-If you remember the [first article](https://cesarvr.io/post/istio/) we build our *pod* using this simple template:
+If you remember the [first article](https://cesarvr.io/post/istio/) we build our *pod* using this template:

 ```xml
 apiversion: v1